Rules of E-mail Operation at the Prague University of Economics and Business (SR 4/2019)

 Article 2 – Personal email addresses and personal mailboxes

-- Each user is assigned a personal e-mail address in the form firstname.lastname@example.org, where username is the username assigned to access the computer network of the University of Economics, Prague.
+- Each user is assigned a personal e-mail address in the form firstname.lastname@example.org, where username is the username assigned to access the computer network of the Prague University of Economics and Business.
 Employees are assigned an e-mail address in the form email@example.com, if technically possible.

 - Users have personal mailboxes in Office 365 and the Study System (InSIS).
 Users can send e-mail from both servers, incoming mail goes only to one of them, the so-called distribution server.
 Employees and students of accredited degree programs use Office 365 as the distribution server.
 Students can change the distribution server with regard to the extent of using the school mail.